PGA Tour suspends current and future players who join Saudi-backed LIV Golf league

 “These players have made their choice for their own financial-based reason,” PGA Tour Commissioner Jay Monahan said in the statement.
 “They can’t demand the same PGA Tour membership benefits, considerations, opportunities and platform as you [current members].”

-In addition, the players who quit their PGA Tour membership will be removed from the FedEx Cup points list following the conclusion of the RBC Canadian Open this weekend.
+In addition, the players who resigned their PGA Tour membership will be removed from the FedEx Cup points list following the conclusion of the RBC Canadian Open this weekend.

 LIV Golf is holding its first event in London starting Thursday.